 Can You Pass a Background Check With a Warrant?
 (Good & Bad News)

-In the United States, there are over six million active warrants and this frequently leads to the questions, “Can you pass a background check with a warrant?” and “Do warrants show up on background checks?
+In the United States, with over six million active warrants, many often inquire whether it’s possible to pass a background check with a warrant or if warrants are visible on background checks.

 Regardless, there are steps someone can take to reduce the damage a warrant can do, and it’s important to resolve one quickly.